2002 Australian Grand Prix

-The 2002 Australian Grand Prix (formally the 2002 Foster's Australian Grand Prix) was a Formula One motor race held on 3 March 2002 at the Melbourne Grand Prix Circuit, Albert Park, Melbourne, Victoria, Australia.
-With 127,000 people in attendance, the race was the first of the 2002 Formula One World Championship and the 18th Australian Grand Prix in Formula One.
-Ferrari driver Michael Schumacher won the 58-lap race starting from second position.
-Juan Pablo Montoya of Williams finished second and Kimi Räikkönen took third for the McLaren team, his first podium finish.
+The 2002 Australian Grand Prix (formally the 2002 Foster's Australian Grand Prix) was a Formula One motor race contested on 3 March 2002 at the Albert Park Circuit, Albert Park, Melbourne, Victoria, Australia.
+The race, which drew 127,000 spectators, was the first of the 2002 Formula One World Championship and the 18th Formula One Australian Grand Prix.
+Ferrari's Michael Schumacher won the 58-lap race after starting second.
+Williams' Juan Pablo Montoya finished second, and McLaren's Kimi Räikkönen took third, his maiden podium finish.

-Ferrari's Rubens Barrichello qualified on pole position by recording the fastest lap in qualifying.
-He retired at the start of the race, when he braked early for the first corner, catching out Williams driver Ralf Schumacher, who hit the rear of Barrichello's car.
+Ferrari's Rubens Barrichello took pole position after setting the best qualifying lap.
+He retired at the start of the race after braking too early for the first corner, catching Williams driver Ralf Schumacher, who collided with the rear of Barrichello's car.
 Six drivers were involved in a separate incident.
 The safety car was deployed for four laps to clear the track.
-McLaren's David Coulthard led the first ten laps until an error on lap eleven allowed Michael Schumacher to pass him.
-Montoya then passed Schumacher for first place at the beginning of lap twelve.
-He kept the lead until he ran wide and Michael Schumacher overtook him to reclaim it.
-He led the rest of the race to take the 54th win of his career.
+McLaren's David Coulthard led the first ten laps before a mistake on lap eleven allowed Michael Schumacher to pass him.
+Montoya then passed Schumacher for first place on lap twelve.
+He maintained the lead until he ran wide and Michael Schumacher passed him to retake it.
+He led the rest of the race to claim his 54th career victory.

-Following this, the first round of the season, Michael Schumacher left Australia leading the World Drivers' Championship with ten points.
-Montoya was four points behind in second with Räikkönen third.
-In the Constructors' Championship, Ferrari led with ten points followed by Williams and McLaren with sixteen races left in the season.
+Following this, the season's opening round, Michael Schumacher left Australia leading the World Drivers' Championship with ten championship points.
+Montoya was four championship points behind in second with Räikkönen third.
+With sixteen races left in the season, Ferrari led the World Constructors' Championship from Williams and McLaren.